jhpyle/docassemble/_docs/initial.md

 If floating labels are used, then the [`hint` field modifier] and the [`help` field modifier] are unavailable.

+## <a name="suppress autofill"></a>Suppress autofill

+By default, web browsers try to be helpful by presenting you with a drop-down menu of past values you have used when you filled in a form field.
+Luckily, it is possible to tell the browser not to autofill form fields.
+If you want to tell the browser not to autofill, set `suppress autofill` to `True`.

+{% highlight yaml %}
+features:
+  suppress autofill: True
+{% endhighlight %}

 ## <a name="hide standard menu"></a>Hiding the standard menu items